Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Experiments

-To show the outstanding performance of SCAN not only compared to meta-learning based methods, we also conduct comparison experiments on several state-of-the-art transfer-learning based FSL methods.
-To the best of our knowledge, no previous works apply the same training procedure on rare skin disease diagnosis.
-Therefore, we select four transfer-learning based algorithms proposed for natural images and test their results on our datasets.
-NCA \citep{wu2018improving} implements neighbor component analysis in the loss which can learn the relationships between features.
-The baseline \citep{chen2019closer} was proposed as the baseline model for transfer-learning based FSL methods.
+Apart from the meta-learning-based methods, we also conduct comparison experiments on seven state-of-the-art transfer-learning-based FSL methods.
+NCA~\cite{wu2018improving} proposes neighbor component analysis loss which can learn the relationships between features.
+The Baseline~\cite{chen2019closer} method was proposed as the baseline model for transfer-learning-based FSL methods.
 It trains the feature encoder with a standard cross-entropy loss.
-S2M2\_R \citep{mangla2020charting} utilizes self-supervision and Manifold Mixup to enhance the feature encoder.
-NegMargin \citep{liu2020negative} applies negative margin softmax loss during training and obtains increased results during evaluation.
-Compared to them, our SCAN algorithm pays attention to the sub-cluster structures in skin disease datasets which are not considered by these methods. {The results show that our method achieves the best performance among several state-of-the-art transfer-learning based algorithms.}
+S2M2\_R~\cite{mangla2020charting} utilizes self-supervision and Manifold Mixup to enhance the feature encoder.
+NegMargin~\cite{liu2020negative} applies negative margin softmax loss when training on the base set and obtains increased results on the novel set. \tnnls{Instead of training a powerful feature encoder in the pre-training step, some methods apply feature post-processing tricks in the fine-tuning step.
+PT+NCM~\cite{hu2021leveraging} proposes Power Transform (PT) on the support and the query features to align their distributions closer to Gaussian-like distributions.
+In addition to PT, PEM$_{b}$E~\cite{hu2022squeezing} applies Euclidean normalization and Mean subtraction to further reduce the task bias.
+EASY~\cite{bendou2022easy} uses random resized crops to augment support set images and leverages the ensemble tricks to further boost the performance.
+Compared to them, SCAN pays more attention to the feature encoder training instead of the post-processing tricks.
+We propose the specific unsupervised cluster branch to handle the inherent sub-cluster issue in skin disease datasets.
+Therefore, our model learns more precise feature embeddings on the base set and shows better performance on the novel set.}